Things we have been involved in

 - thumbnail-divpost_titleexcerptWe are pleased to be able to support this project to convert the Salvation Army Hall on Kings Road to a community theatre.
 Our grant will enable the publicly accessible cafe/bar area to be used for exhibitions with lighting and hanging system.
 Find out more about the theatre project on the Reading Rep website

 - thumbnail-divpost_titleexcerptThe iMuse Bayeux Tapestry web app (https://ahweb.org.uk/games/tapestry/make-your-own-bayeux-tapestry-scene/) lets you move figures from Reading Museum’s Victorian copy of the Bayeux Tapestry to create your own scene.
-As a fun lockdown activity, an RG Spaces volunteer is extending it to produce some simple animations.
-See: Easter card (https://youtu.be/UG3apB2ZX1c) May morning in lockdown (https://www.youtube.com/watch?v=5smySsVvPjg) Chelsea Flower Show (https://youtu.be/C64AQFi9HjM) …
+As a fun lockdown activity during the 2020-2021 COVID pandemic, an RG Spaces volunteer extended it to produce some simple animations.
+See: Easter card (https://youtu.be/UG3apB2ZX1c) May morning in lockdown (https://www.youtube.com/watch?v=5smySsVvPjg) …

 RG Spaces is proud that one of its founding trustees, Jenny Halstead, has edited the book to mark 20 years since she co-founded the Whiteknights Studio Trial.
 The book will be published by Reading's very own publishing house, Two Rivers Press, in June 2020.